Fraud and Scams

 TransUnion

-There are many lawful charities soliciting donations to support our nation’s military veterans, as well as active duty personnel, but beware.
-Just because a charity uses words like “veterans” or “military families” in their name, doesn’t make it legitimate.
+There are many lawful charities that solicit donations to support our nation’s military veterans, as well as active-duty personnel.
+Beware!
+Just because a charity uses words like “veterans” or “military families” in their name, doesn’t mean it’s a legitimate organization.
 Scam artists will also use a name similar to those of a well-known business, relying on its familiarity to get you to donate.
 Before you give money to an organization, do your homework.
 Visit the organization’s website and research their name on the internet for any accounting of fraud.
 You can find a list of registered charities in Florida by visiting the Department of Agriculture and Consumer Services Check-a-Charity website.

 Army Emergency Relief | Navy-Marine Corps | Air Force Aid Society |